So, what is a sales strategy really?

 Your sales process must have documented methods of handling buyer objections.

 Documenting answers to handling your leads’ objections will take some effort on your end.
-It helps that buyer objections are quite common, so once you have your documentation ready, it will be a handy resource for your sales staff.
+It helps that objections of your buyers are quite common, so once you have your documentation ready, it will be a handy resource for your sales staff.

 HubSpot has identified the 40 most common sales objections sales people face, and it makes a good starting point to prepare your salespeople to handle these: